-How do I get help from the Immigrant Justice Clinic?
+How do I request help from the Immigrant Justice Center?

 You may contact IJC at any time by calling 608-890-3753.
 We will schedule an intake, either over the phone or in person, to discuss your situation and the possibility of receiving legal services from IJC.
 Please attempt to gather any and all immigration-related paperwork that you may have in anticipation of an intake, as this will help us assess your case and our ability to represent you.